 The climax of STATE OF THE UNION revolves around a live television broadcast from the Matthews home.
 This sequence is where Capra is at his best, with a large crowd, fast editing, and various characters reacting to one another.
 It also sets up a great "actors moment" for Tracy as he comes clean and tells his nation-wide audience that he's not the man they think he is.
 There's a great line of dialogue as the political hacks try to stop Tracy from speaking...he yells out "I'm paying for this broadcast!!"
 That's a line Ronald Reagan would paraphrase in a real debate.

 STATE OF THE UNION, for whatever reason, has never gotten a lot of love from Frank Capra buffs or Tracy-Hepburn fans.
 Maybe the combination of a great director and one of the greatest screen couples just set the bar too high.
 STATE OF THE UNION was based on a play, and at two hours length the story does have a lot of talky scenes (but there's nothing wrong with listening to Spencer Tracy talk).
 One of the interesting things about the movie is that unlike other Hollywood Golden Age political films, it is set in the "real world".
 Republicans and Democrats are mentioned, and so are actual politicians like President Truman, Dewey, Taft, and Wilkie.
 This may date the film badly for some people but the main storyline could easily be remade today with just a few changes.
-(Not that I'm advocating that...we don't need anymore remakes.)
+(If the story was remade now, you can bet the character of Grant Matthews would be far more Trump-like.)
 STATE OF THE UNION may not be the best Frank Capra movie, or even the best Tracy-Hepburn movie, but it still holds up very well today.
-It also shows us that all the things that we complain about in today's political world....the media controlling (and propping up) candidates, the influence of special interests, the gap between a politician's public stances and his private life...all these things were around 65 years ago, and they'll most likely always be around.
+It also shows us that all the things that we complain about in today's political world....the media controlling (and propping up) candidates, the influence of special interests, the gap between a politician's public stances and his private life...all these things were around 70 years ago, and they'll most likely always be around.